 The repeal of Section 118(b) of the Internal Revenue Code (I.R.C.) resulted in making contributions-in-aid-of-construction (CIAC) gross income and depreciable for federal tax purposes.
 In Order No. 16971, issued December 18, 1986, the Commission authorized corporate utilities to collect the gross-up on CIAC in order to meet the tax impact resulting from the inclusion of CIAC as gross income.

 Orders Nos.
-16971, issued December 18, 1986, and 23541, issued October 1, 1990, require that utilities annually file information which would be used
+16971, issued December 18, 1986, and 23541, issued October 1, 1990, require that utilities annually file information which would be used to determine the actual state and federal income tax liability directly attributable to the CIAC, and whether a refund of the gross-up is appropriate for any given year for which gross-up was in effect.
+These orders also required that all gross-up amounts for a tax year which are in excess of a utility's actual tax liability for the same year resulting from its collection of CIAC should be refunded on a pro rata basis to those persons who contributed the taxes.

 In Order No. 23541, the Commission determined that any water and wastewater utility already collecting the gross-up on CIAC and wishing to continue collecting the gross-up, had to file a petition for approval with the Commission on or before October 29, 1990.
 Florida Cities Water Company (Florida Cities or Utility) did not request authority to continue to gross-up CIAC for the related tax impact.
 By Orders Nos.
 24773, 24774, and 24775, all issued July 8, 1991, the Commission canceled the utility's authority to gross-up.